 fbpx Skip to main content

 If you’re planning to relocate to enjoy an idyllic coastal lifestyle in Cyprus, one of the essentials to put on your list is a pension review.
-Now, we know that pension planning isn’t always the first thing that crops into your mind amid property searches and packing.
-Still, it’s a vital component of a secure financial future as an expat.
+While we know that pension planning isn’t always the first thing that comes to mind amid property searches and packing, this is a vital component to ensure you have a stable, secure financial future overseas.

 There are multiple potential routes to claiming pension benefits for expats moving from the UK to Cyprus.
 The best solutions for you will depend on the type of pension products you have, when you expect to retire and how you want to utilise your pension savings – among several other considerations.

-We do not advocate any particular route without knowing your circumstances, the value of your pension, and what type of plan you have.
-For bespoke advice and more information about any options explained here, please contact our local Cyprus team or the UK Administration Office.
+We do not advocate any particular route without first discussing your circumstances, the value of your pension, and what type of plan you have since these are all important factors in creating a tailored retirement strategy.
+For bespoke advice and more information about any of the options explained here, please contact our local Cyprus team or our UK Administration Office.

 UK Pension Planning for Expats in Cyprus

-So, for most expats, there are three main options when it comes to organising your pension fund:
+For most expats, there are three main options when it comes to organising your pension fund ahead of a relocation from the UK to Cyprus:

-1. Leave UK products as they are and draw your pension from Cyprus.
+• Leaving UK products as they are and drawing your pension from Cyprus.

-2. Transfer your pension schemes to an overseas alternative.
+• Transferring your pension to an overseas alternative.

-3. Do something entirely different, such as draw your pension as a lump sum and invest it elsewhere.
+• Doing something entirely different, such as drawing your pension as a lump sum and investing it elsewhere.

 Defined benefit pensions have the lucrative advantage of a guaranteed income for life.
-However, they do have limitations, so you can’t usually draw a lump sum to purchase your new Cypriot home, for example.
+However, they can have limitations, which means you might not be able to draw a lump sum to purchase a new Cypriot home, for example.

 Defined contribution schemes are more flexible, so it’s up to you whether you want to receive your pension as a regular payment or draw on a chunk of your pension pot for other uses.
-However, they have a finite value, so when the fund is exhausted, it will close.
+However, these schemes have a finite value, so when the fund is exhausted, it will close.

-In some scenarios, it might be worth transferring a defined benefit pot into a defined contribution scheme.
-Still, it’s worth approaching this decision with caution.
+In some scenarios, it might be worth transferring a defined benefit pot into a defined contribution scheme, but it is wise to approach this decision with caution.
 It is, in fact, a regulatory requirement that you seek independent financial advice before making this move.
 Sacrificing lifetime benefits is a risk, so it’s critical you have sound advice before following this strategy.

-The point here really is that there isn’t a one-size-fits-all answer, and planning for your expat pension demands a tailored approach to ensure the solutions match your retirement aspirations.
+The main takeaway is that there isn’t a one-size-fits-all answer, and planning for your expat pension demands a tailored approach to ensure the solutions you select match your retirement aspirations.

 Drawing a UK Pension Scheme from Cyprus

-Drawing pension income in Cyprus from the UK will, inherently, come with an exchange rate risk.
-Your British pension will be paid in GBP, but you’ll have to convert that to Euros.
+Drawing pension income in Cyprus from the UK will, inevitably, come with an exchange rate risk.
+Your British pension will usually be paid in GBP, but will be converted into Euros if paid to a Cypriot bank.

-Sometimes, that will be advantageous, and sometimes not – but regardless, you will lose some of the income with transactional fees required for an international money transfer.
+Sometimes, exchange rates will be advantageous, and sometimes not – but regardless, you will lose some of the income due to the transactional fees linked with an international money transfer.

-If you live in Cyprus long-term and are a registered resident (with tax-residency status), you may be in for a happy surprise since tax rates are generous.
+If you live in Cyprus long-term and are a registered resident with tax-residency status, you may find that generous income tax rates mean you can retain more of your pension benefits.

-We’ve briefly explored above the contrasting pros and cons of different scheme types – although looking at just a fraction of the potential pension structures you might have.
+We’ve briefly explored above the contrasting pros and cons of different scheme types – while acknowledging that we’ve looked briefly at just a fraction of the potential pension structures you might have.

 Another consideration is the UK State Pension.
 If you have made the requisite National Insurance contributions and are entitled to the State Pension, you can still receive this overseas.
-However, the value will depend on currency exchange rates.
+However, the value will depend on currency exchange rates since the State Pension is always remitted in GBP and must be exchanged for Euros to be drawn down from a Cypriot bank account.

 Cyprus Pension Income Taxes

 As a Cypriot tax resident, you pay income tax at local rates – unless you receive a Civil Service pension, which is taxed at source in the UK.
-That is to your benefit since Cyprus is 25% more affordable in living costs and offers low tax rates on pension income.
+Paying taxes in Cyprus is often beneficial, since there are two tax treatments you can choose between.
+These are:

-The benefits of Cypriot taxation mean that many UK expats opt to apply for official residency status or ensure their living arrangements meet the 183 days plus requirement to be treated as a tax resident.
+The benefits of Cypriot taxation mean that many UK expats opt to apply for official residency status or ensure their living arrangements meet the 183 days plus requirement to be treated as tax residents.

 Transferring a UK Pension Fund to Cyprus

 Another potential solution is to look into a pension transfer.
-You can usually only do so if the scheme is recognised on the HMRC List of Recognised Overseas Pension Schemes (ROPS).
+There are two primary options: transferring into a Self-Invested Personal Pension (SIPP) or a Recognised Overseas Pension Scheme (ROPS).
+You can only pick the latter if the scheme is recognised on the HMRC List of approved ROPS funds.

 Note that there are currently no ROPS on the HMRC register in Cyprus – but that doesn’t mean you can’t select another fund in a neighbouring EU country, with many such schemes based in Malta.

-ROPS transfers can offer substantial advantages, making them an appealing option with tax efficiencies and flexibility that you won’t get if you leave your UK pension as-is:
+ROPS transfers can offer advantages, making them an appealing option with tax efficiencies and flexibility that you won’t get if you leave your UK pension as-is.
+These include:

 • Options to combine multiple pensions into one ROPS plan.

-• Protection from UK taxes and changes to any pension regulations.
+• Protection from UK taxes and changes to pension regulations.

 • Flexibility to choose how you invest and access your pension pot.